 If you need to take more than the allowed weight to McMurdo or South Pole, you can mail boxes to yourself at the Army/Air Force Post Office (APO) address in Antarctica.
+Flat mail can take 14-21 days (or longer depending on available space).
+Packages have the lowest priority of all cargo and can take up to 3 months or longer.
 See Chapter 6 for more information about mail services and restrictions.

-PERSONAL PRESCRIPTION MEDICATIONS
+PERSONAL PERSCRIPTION MEDICATIONS